 Research your Study and Internship Abroad Options

 Look into study abroad programs that fit your academic, career, and/or personal interests.
 Showcasing international experience and related skills is an asset to your resume and looked upon favorably by employers.
 In fact, some study abroad programs provide internship opportunities in the host country as a part of the curriculum.
-Use the resources provided by the Center for International Studies as your starting point.
+Use the resources provided by the Center for Global Programs and Studies as your starting point.
 Check out Goinglobal and our internship resources for internship listings.

 Strengthen your Resume

 Update your resume and LinkedIn profile to include First Year activities and summer jobs.
 Building a strong resume is key to demonstrating your unique skills and work experience to employers.
 Get involved on campus and take on leadership roles to make your resume stand out.
 Check out our Skill-Building Directory to learn about how your on-campus involvement translates into skills that employers are seeking.
 Visit the OPCD to have your resume and LinkedIn profile reviewed.

 - Job shadowing an alumnus or family friend during school breaks.

 - Conduct at least three informational interviews with others in your field of interest.

 - Research and apply for summer internships, jobs, or volunteer experiences.

 - Watch and sign up for Career Trek opportunities.